urth-inc/metatell_plugin_template/CustomLeaveButton/README.md

 }
 ```

 - `showDefaultModal`: A function that opens the metatell's default leave modal.
-If you want to custom leave modal, you don't need to use this function.
+If you want to use custom leave modal, you don't need to use this function.
 - `destinationUrl`: The destination URL to navigate to when the user clicks the leave button.

 ## How to develop